 If one argument is a floating-point number, and the other one can be converted to a floating-point number, then a floating-point number is returned.

 When called with floating-point arguments, these functions are sensitive to the environment variable DIGITS which determines the numerical working precision.

-For most arguments, the Jacobian functions return themselves unevaluated:
+For most arguments, the Jacobi functions return themselves unevaluated:

 For m = 0 and m = 1, the result is expressed using a trigonometric function: